IRMVLab/Diff-IP2D/README.md

-# Diff-IP2D: Diffusion Models for Joint HOI Prediction
+# Diff-IP2D: Diffusion Models for 2D HOI Prediction

-This is the official implementation for our paper accepted by IROS 2025:
+This is the official implementation for our paper accepted by **IROS 2025**:

 [Diff-IP2D: Diffusion-Based Hand-Object Interaction Prediction on Egocentric Videos](https://arxiv.org/abs/2405.04370).